 Isaac Okoro Injury: Unlikely to play Monday

-It looks like Okoro will miss a fourth consecutive game due to right knee soreness.
-Leonard Miller, Patrick Williams and Rob Dillingham will continue to operate in expanded roles for as long as Okoro is sidelined.
+It looks as though Okoro will miss a seventh consecutive game while recovering from a right knee injury.
+His absence means Leonard Miller and Collin Sexton should continue to operate in elevated roles off the bench.

 Win Your League With RotoWire!